vidarsko/ComFiT/docs/Plotting.md

 which will construct a 3D `axes` object.

+The convention followed in `ComFiT` are as follows:

-The standard is that when a plotting function is called *without* a keyword argument specifying the current figure or axes, then the current figure will be cleared and potential axes (in the case of matplotlib) will be created onto it.
+* When a plotting function is called *without* a keyword argument specifying the current figure or axes, then the current figure will be cleared and potential axes (in the case of matplotlib) will be created onto it.

-If a figure is provided by the keyword `fig` with matplotlib, then it will be cleared and the new plot will be plotted on it.
 This is because with no reference to which axes the plot is meant to go ontop, there is no way of knowing.
+* If a figure is provided by the keyword `fig=myfig` with, then it will be cleared and the new plot will be plotted on `myfig`.
+This is because with no reference to which axes the plot is meant to go ontop, there is no way of knowing.

-If an axes object is provided by the keyword `ax`, then the new plot will be plotted on top of that axes object if not the keyword argument `hold=False` is also provided.
+* If an axes object is provided by the keyword `ax`, then the `ax` instance will be cleared and the new plot will be plotted on `ax`, unless the keyword `hold=True` is provided, in which case the new plot will be plotted ontop of the old plot.

 To show the current plot, one writes